syncfusion/ej2-vue-docs/src/schedule/schedule/getting-started.md

 {% endtab %}

-> You can refer to our [Vue Scheduler](https://www.syncfusion.com/vue-ui-components/vue-scheduler) feature tour page for its groundbreaking feature representations.
-You can also explore our [Vue Scheduler example](https://ej2.syncfusion.com/vue/demos/#/material/schedule/overview.html) to knows how to present and manipulate data.
+> You can also explore our [Vue Scheduler example](https://ej2.syncfusion.com/vue/demos/#/material/schedule/overview.html) that shows how to use the toolbar buttons to play with Scheduler functionalities.